RextonRZ/malay-english-toxic-detector/README.md

 - Snapshot-Twitter-2022 (Malay)
 - Supervised-Twitter (Malay)

-### Custom Code-Mixed Test Set
+### Custom Code-Mixed Set
-A manually curated test set of code-mixed Malay-English (Manglish) sentences collected from social media like Reddit Malaysia, Tiktok & Facebook and labeled by the team.
-Used **only for zero-shot evaluation** — never seen during training.
+A manually curated set of 500 code-mixed Malay-English (Manglish) sentences collected from social media such as Reddit Malaysia, TikTok, and Facebook, and labelled by the team (274 toxic / 226 non-toxic).
+It is split into a training portion (folded into training/validation) and a disjoint held-out test portion used only for evaluation.

 ---